-- Physical examinations must be done by a licensed physician, advanced practice nurse or examining physician assistant.
+- Physical examinations must be done by a licensed physician (MD or DO), advanced practice nurse (APN) or examining physician assistant (PA).

-- Only the State of Illinois Department of Human Services Certificate of Child Health Examination form will be accepted.
+- Only the State of Illinois Certificate of Child Health Examination form will be accepted.

 - The physical exam must be completed within one calendar year prior to the start of school and must fulfill all Illinois State Board of Education and Illinois Department of Public Health requirements.
 Physical examinations must be dated within twelve months prior to the first day of school.

 - Students will not be allowed to participate in physical education classes until the required physical form is on file in the school office.

 - Medical objections to any physical examination or immunization must be submitted in writing by a physician and must contain required information, including parent consent for review of immunization data by the Illinois Department of Health.
 Religious objections to any physical examination or immunization must be submitted by a parent/guardian in writing and must contain required information including the completion of the Illinois Certificate of Religious Exemption form.
 In accordance with state law, medical or religious objections to any health requirement(s) are to be submitted on the same schedule as the requirement.